n8henrie/n8henrie.github.io/_posts/2011-06-04-giggirock-project-of-day-now-it-squeaks.md

 ---
 id: 59
-title: '@giggirock Project of the day.
-Now it squeaks but at least it flows. #winning'
+title: "@giggirock Project of the day.
+Now it squeaks but at least it flows. #winning"
 date: 2011-06-04T17:32:00+00:00
 author: n8henrie
 layout: post